Everyone is included

 We aim to provide an inclusive, accessible and enjoyable experience for everyone.

-Learn more about the WA Museum’s Disability Access Inclusion Plan (DAIP) review here.
+Learn more about the WA Museum’s Disability Access Inclusion Plan (DAIP) here.

 Preparing for your visit